ONE

 me pause, but only for a moment.
 I had a lot of practice shoving such thoughts

-to the back of my head for later.
-I figured crying didn’t count if no one saw
+aside for later, and I figured crying didn’t count if no one saw you do it.

 helmet.
-More compact than my bicycle helmet, it was glossy black and vented to
+More compact than my bicycle helmet, it was vented to release the

-release the warmth of the electronics inside.
-It was standard issue Templar
+warmth of the electronics inside.
+It was standard issue Templar equipment.
+But

-equipment.
-But I wasn’t a Templar, and my job had always required looking like
+I wasn’t a Templar, and my job had always required looking like I wasn’t

 I put it on, and

 the visor slid down over my face with a hissing snap.
-It smelled like new
+It smelled like soap and

 Quin was a church

-tech, and he was also one of the few friends I had left.
-He always made sure I
+tech, and one of the few friends I had left.
+He always made sure I had access

-had access to the newest games and the best equipment to play them on, no
+to the newest games and the best equipment to play them on, no matter how few

-matter how few cents I had to my name.
-And he’d walked me in and out of a dozen
+cents I had to my name.
+And he’d walked me in and out of a dozen life or death

 “How do I talk to